Fijishi-Enterprises/BenthicIMG-Analyser/docs/installation.rst

 If you think you messed up and want to undo a pip installation, use ``pip uninstall <package-name>``.

-From now on, whenever you need to get your packages up to date, activate your virtualenv and rerun ``pip install -r requirements/<name>.txt``.
+From now on, whenever you need to get your packages up to date, activate your virtual environment and rerun ``pip install -r requirements/<name>.txt``.

 Django settings module